saranaweera/beautiful-jekyll/aboutme.md

 ---
 layout: page
-title: About me
+title: Who is Shihan?
-subtitle: Everything you need to know
+subtitle: Everything you need to know about me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+My name is Shihan Ranaweera.
+I am a Data Scientist and a former Quantitative Analyst.
+Prior to my time as a Quant I've held roles in software development implementing software solutions for trading and portfolio management functions at invesment management firms.

 What else do you need?

+I am generally an easy going person with an islander mentality.
+My wife and I are avid travellers, and love exploring and experiencing cultures across the globe.

 ### my history